 What Not to Feed

-There are two grains to use minimally, if you can.
+There are two grains to use minimally, if you can: millet and corn.
 Red millet is used as a filler in many mixes and most suet cakes.
-While parakeets might like it, wild birds don’t, other than sparrows.
+While parakeets might like it, wild birds don’t other than sparrows.
 White millet is better, but it’s not a favorite.
 Both kinds account for a lot of “feeder waste”.
 It gets kicked out by birds searching for something more appetizing.
 It also falls to the bottom of tube feeders and rots, jamming the lower ports.
-Fortunately, juncos, white-throats and doves will eat white millet off the ground.
+Fortunately, juncos, white-throats and doves will usually eat white millet off the ground.
+But even they prefer other choices.

 Cracked corn is the other problem grain.
-It’s not very nutritious because the stuff used in birdseed is missing the germ, and it tends to attract the “wrong” kind of birds: starlings, grackles, crows, jays, cowbirds, English sparrows.
+It’s not very nutritious because the stuff used in birdseed mixes is missing the germ, and it tends to attract the “wrong” kind of birds: starlings, grackles, crows, jays, cowbirds, English sparrows.
 But if these birds are what you have to work with, then by all means feed them corn!
-Just be aware that a strong presence of the “thuggier” birds makes it harder to attract shy species.
-There’s nothing inherently wrong with it.
-Kinda like binging on corn chips…
+Just be aware that a strong presence of the “thug” birds makes it harder to attract shy species.
+There’s nothing inherently wrong with feeding corn.
+I think of it as the avian version of binging on corn chips…bird junk food!

-Finally, I find some of the sales claims on the different “flavors” of suet cake a bit of a stretch.
-Nearly all contain a lot of corn, with a few kernels or pieces of stray fruit tossed in.
-I think they are mostly the same recipe with minor differences.
-Don’t be surprised if you’re not seeing a change in visitors from cake to cake.
-The better ones have a higher proportion of ingredients other than corn, so read the labels if it matters to you.
+Finally, I find some of the marketing claims on the “flavors” of suet cake a bit of a stretch.
+Nearly all contain a lot of corn, with a few kernels or pieces of stray fruit tossed in to look nice.
+I think they are mostly the same recipe with very minor differences.
+Don’t be surprised if you’re not seeing any new visitors, or attracting the birds you’re supposed to, from cake to cake.
+The better quality cakes have a higher proportion of ingredients other than corn, so read the labels and examine them carefully if it matters to you.

 I hope this exhaustive article is helpful as you enjoy your feathered friends this winter.
 Keep the binoculars handy, and let us know which species you’re having success with in the comments.